beached/cmake_deps/README.md

     uri=https://github.com/beached/glean.git
     branch=master
 ```
+Blank spaced and lines where the first non-whitespace character is a # are ignored.
+The tabulation is for show and not necessary but each section must start with a project_name key followed by the other keys.
+The other keys can be in any order.

 If branch is omitted it defaults to master.
 The value for project_name must be a valid part of a filename and cannot use characters not allowed in a filename